 You should carefully consider what you hope to accomplish with your estate plan so you can ensure you use the best tools to protect your autonomy, protect your family, and secure your legacy.

 Getting Help from an Estate Planning Lawyer

-Unsworth LaPlante, PLC has the experience and skill necessary to help you use these estate planning techniques and to help you to explore all of the different strategies that can work to make your comprehensive plan.
+Unsworth LaPlante, PLLC has the experience and skill necessary to help you use these estate planning techniques and to help you to explore all of the different strategies that can work to make your comprehensive plan.
 You can download our free estate planning worksheet to find out more.
 You can also give us a call at (802) 879-7133 or contact us online to get personalized advice from a Vermont estate planning lawyer.